fonttools/fontbakery/INSTALL.md

 The corresponding modified freetype source code is available at <https://github.com/felipesanches/freetype2>

 If your vanilla system freetype is used instead, then all FontValidator checks will still be run, except for the hinting validation ones.

+##### Remote ftxvalidator

+The script available at `prebuilt/workarounds/ftxvalidator/ssh-implementation/ftxvalidator` let's you execute the Mac OS tool `ftxvalidator` on a remote host.
+It is designed as a drop in replacement to be put in your `/usr/local/bin` directory.

+In order to use it you must also add your client's ssh public key to `.ssh/authorized_keys` on the remote machine.